-These are the places and the people who are walking them.
+These are the people who are on the ground.

 PRINCE OF WALES EXPEDITION TEAM (2017 & 2019)

 DR. NATALIE DAWSON

 Natalie Dawson has spent over a decade working as a research biologist in southeast Alaska, where she eventually received her PhD studying the charismatic mesofauna on Tongass Islands, focusing on endemic mammals.
 Natalie is a research associate with the University of New Mexico, where she continues to assist with the ISLES project (Island Surveys to Locate Endemic Species) based in southeast Alaska.
 She continues to learn from the Tongass through teaching field courses to college students among the forested islands.
 Natalie is also the Associate Director of the Wilderness Institute at the University of Montana, and teaches the Wilderness and Civilization program, an interdisciplinary field and campus-based program that awards college students with a minor in Wilderness Studies upon completion.
 She is most at home when bushwacking through Vaccinium and Oplopanax in orange, Helly Hansen raingear.

 Mara joins the team as an artist working in the tradition of natural history illustration.
 Growing up in Helena, Montana, Mara learned to draw by copying the illustrations from the worn pages of her dad’s bird guides.
-Most recently, she worked as the botanical illustrator for the U.S. Botanic Garden in Washington D.C., dissecting flowers and tracking plant life-cycles to create visuals for signs and publications.
-Inspired by 19th-century explorer-naturalists, she’s stuffed art supplies into backpacks, bike panniers and dry bags, painting everything from the mangroves of the Mekong delta to the basement rocks of the Grand Canyon.
+Mara began her career as an artist-naturalist working at the United States Botanic Garden in Washington, D.C. as the in-house botanical illustrator.
+Last winter, Mara biked the length of the Baja California Peninsula documenting the region’s rare and endemic flora.
+Currently she is painting the variations of light and color on the Greenland ice sheet while working seasonally at Summit Station, a National Science Foundation research camp.
 Carrying her field journal and watercolor paints, she will document the threatened flora and fauna of the Tongass National Forest.
 Read about Mara's Tongass illustrations here.

 Farragut Bay / Port Houghton Expedition Team (2017)